 There are other documents that you may consider.

 The South Carolina Health Care Power of Attorney is the standard recognized by health care providers and courts in South Carolina.
 Although it is a standard form, it can be modified to inform your agent of your wishes.
-It is intended to be valid in any state in which it is presented (just in case you are travelling).
+Please see the Forms page for examples of changes you may wish to include regarding dementia care.
+A Health Care Power is intended to be valid in any state in which it is presented (just in case you are travelling).
 If you move to a new state, you should execute the Health Care Power recognized by medical personnel in your new state.

 What is the Difference Between a Power of Attorney and a Conservatorship?